cawright-rh/devspace-on-openshift/README.md

 While running devspace dev you will likely run into a permissions error when the image is being pushed to OpenShift's image registry.

 To fix this, you will need to modify the secret generated on the devspace targeted namespace.

-Navigate to the Secrets sidebar menu within the openshift UI.
+1. Navigate to the Secrets sidebar menu within the openshift UI.
-Select the namespace you are attempting to use devspace on from the Project: dropdown menu.
+1. Select the namespace you are deploying to from the project dropdown menu.
-Find the devspace secret which will be similar to *devspace-auth-default-route-openshift-image-registry-#########* Click on the secret name to view the details.
+1. Find the devspace secret which will be similar to *devspace-auth-default-route-openshift-image-registry-#########*
+1. Click on the secret name to view the details.
 Once viewing the details select *Edit Secret* from the *Actions* dropdown menu at the top right.
-Input the desired user into the Username field.
+1. Input the desired user into the Username field.

-For the password, an API token is required.
-This can be retrieved by clicking on your username in the top right of the Openshift UI and selecting *Copy Login Command*.
+1. For the password, an API token is required.
+2. This can be retrieved by clicking on your username in the top right of the Openshift UI and selecting *Copy Login Command*.
-After logging in copy the token under *Your API token is* and paste it into the password field in the pull secret. click save.
+2. After authenticating, copy the token under *Your API token is*
+1. paste the API token into the password field in the pull secret.
+1. click save.

 If you are using Kaniko as your building tool.
 You will need to add build configuration information to the devfile which can be found <Here> under the pullSecret section